rtarun9/rtarun9.github.io/content/blogs/async_copy.md

 ## Synchronizing between the 2 queues
 For the specific requirements of my [voxel-engine](https://github.com/rtarun9/voxel-engine), no GPU-GPU sync is required.
 Instead, what I do is: \
 (i) Use a std::pair<size_t, std::future<SetupChunkData>> where the first component of the pair is the fence value that the copy queue is signaled with. \
-This can be used to determine if the CopyResource command for a particular chunk has completed execution or not. \
+This can be used to determine if the CopyResource command for a particular chunk has completed execution. \
 (ii) Each frame, check the above step for a few chunks and move them onto another data structure so that they can be rendered.

 The chain of functions called is as follows: